How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Monitor these metrics to gauge your subreddit's health:

-• Subscriber growth rate -- Aim for steady growth, not spikes
+- Subscriber growth rate -- Aim for steady growth, not spikes.
+Consistent 2-5% weekly growth is healthy.

-• Posts per day -- How much content is being created
+- Posts per day -- How much content is being created, and by how many unique users

-• Unique posters -- How many different people are contributing (not just moderators)
+- Unique posters -- How many different people are contributing (not just moderators).
+This is the key health metric.

-• Subscriber/unsubscriber ratio -- If you're losing more than you're gaining, there's a problem
+- Subscriber/unsubscriber ratio -- If you're losing more than you're gaining, there's a content or moderation problem

 Reddit provides basic analytics in the moderation tools.
-Use them weekly to track trends.
+Review them weekly to track trends and identify what's working.

 Tools for Growing Your Subreddit